 Anyway, her younger brother’s the only blood kin she’s got left, and she cares for him deeply — enough to put herself at risk for his sake.

 As Rika goes through the labyrinth, she’ll sometimes be confronted by her nemesis, Mr. Molto, who will pop in to mock her (or mockingly praise her) over these monitors.
 These bits are actually fully voiced, which was quite surprising for the era – voices beyond simple sound clips weren’t a thing heard often, and voices in a story context were particularly rare.
-(Remember, CD-ROM was still in its infancy: Tengai Makyo Ziria, a PC Engine CD RPG that would wow the Japanese gaming populace with elaborate cinematics and lots of voicework, was still a year away.)
+(Remember, CD-ROM was still in its infancy and prohibitively expensive: Tengai Makyo Ziria, a PC Engine CD RPG that would wow the Japanese gaming populace with elaborate cinematics and lots of voicework, was still a year away.)
 Another interesting thing is that these scenes will actually change depending on your performance.
 This ties into the game’s warp system, which I’ll explain later on.

 I’ve talked a fair bit about the game’s background, but I haven’t really touched much yet on how it plays, so let’s explore that now.
 If you’re familiar with any “dot eating” games — and come on, we’ve all played Pac-Man — you likely understand the base gameplay of this.
 Your goal in each stage is to collect all of the dot-shaped “energy plates” of varying colors while avoiding hazards and enemies.
 Pretty simple, no?